This post may contain affiliate links. Please see our disclosure policy.

 Natural Ways to Add Protein to Your Hair

-Do an at-home hair protein treatment.
+- Do an at-home hair protein treatment

-Use a protein-boosting hair rinse
+- Use a protein-boosting homemade rice water hair rinse

 Essential Oils for Hair

 Several essential oils can be used to promote healthy, strong hair.
 Some of my favorites to use for hair are the ones I listed in the above recipes: lavender, rosemary, and tea tree.
+I share my top 10 favorite essential oils for hair in another post.

 More essential oils to try for hair: